 The assessment of priority areas for future stock assessment and fishery management efforts across Bangladesh, India, Maldives, and Sri Lanka reveals striking similarities in the perceived importance of key aspects.
-Real-time data collection mechanisms, incorporating ecosystem-based approaches, and considering climate change in stock assessments are universally recognised as extremely important, with all countries rating these aspects with a scale of 5 (Fig.10).
+Real-time data collection mechanisms, incorporating ecosystem-based approaches, and considering climate change in stock assessments are universally recognized as extremely important, with all countries rating these aspects with a scale of 5 (Fig.10).
 This consensus underscores a shared recognition of the significance of adaptive and holistic approaches in fisheries management.

 Another common priority area among the countries is the emphasis on precautionary measures, long-term monitoring and evaluation, and the implementation of a quota system, all of which receive high-importance ratings across the board.
+The recognition of the need for sustainable practices, coupled with effective monitoring and precautionary approaches, reflects a shared commitment to preserving and managing marine resources responsibly.
+Additionally, aspects such as eco-labelling/certification of fish stocks, improved capacity building, and international cooperation are deemed crucial, indicating a collective understanding of the importance of global collaboration and responsible practices in the fisheries sector.

-Figure 9: Challenges faced in Fish stock assessment
+Figure 9: Challenges faced in fish stock assessment